Alwin-James/CompanyApiSolution/README.md

 -   **Website URL** (optional)

 Additionally, the API implements JWT-based authentication to secure endpoints.
 Swagger is used for API documentation and testing.

-# CompanyApiSolution

-## Overview

-**CompanyApiSolution** is a .NET 6+ Web API application for managing company records.
-It supports operations such as creating, retrieving, and updating companies, and it uses JWT-based authentication for security.
-Swagger is used for API documentation and testing.

 ## Architecture